 3. Joomra Men’s Cross Trainer Minimalist Barefoot Shoes

 Are you looking for something that combines the freedom of minimalist design with added stability?
 Joomra Men’s Cross Trainer might be your next favorite shoe.
-Imagine lacing up something that feels almost like you’re walking barefoot but still offers the support you crave.
+Imagine lacing up something that feels almost like walking barefoot but still offers the support you crave.
 Sound like a dream?
 Keep reading.

 Sporting a knit and mesh upper, this shoe takes breathability to a new level.
 And let’s not forget its removable insoles that focus on arch support without transferring undue weight to the ball of your feet.
-Oh, and for those who are tired of cramped toes, these come with a wider-than-average toe box.
+Oh, and for those tired of cramped toes, these come with a wider-than-average toe box.
 This is perfect for those with wide feet.

 4. Xero Shoes Men’s HFS Running Shoes